had0pelagic/imageHeapsort/README.md

 # imageHeapsort
-Uses heapsort algorithm to sort image pixels
+* Uses heapsort algorithm to sort image pixels.
+* Made in VS, C#.
+* Can be used to sort image with internal and external memory.
 ## General

 * Image before sort: